Skip to content

 Internships & Electives

 The program offers a range of internships and electives within media studies.
-You can develop particular areas of concentration, first through coursework and then in one-to-one work with thesis advisers.
-In elective seminars, you’ll join small discussions focused on individual or team presentations on the analysis of texts, films, objects, themes, and theories, engaging the interface between the theorization and production of media objects.
+You can develop particular areas of concentration through coursework, mentored studies and in one-to-one work with thesis advisers.
+In elective seminars, you’ll join discussions focused on individual or team presentations on the analysis of texts, films, objects, themes, and theories, engaging the interface between the theorization and production of media.

 Professional Outcomes